Kingxukai/linux/Documentation/power/swsusp.rst

-   If you have any filesystems on USB devices mounted before software suspend, they won't be accessible after resume and you may lose data, as though you have unplugged the USB devices with mounted filesystems on them;
+   If you have any filesystems on USB devices mounted before software suspend, they won't be accessible after resume and you may lose data, as though you have unplugged the woke USB devices with mounted filesystems on them;
-   see the FAQ below for details.
+   see the woke FAQ below for details.
 (This is not true for more traditional power states like "standby", which normally don't turn USB off.)

 Swap partition: